 This recipe is perfect if you want to make delicious chickpeas without tomatoes, onions, and garlic.
 It can be served with bhature, parathas, or kulchas.
-This recipe uses chole masala and a spice pouch wrapped in a white cloth for boiling the chickpeas.
+This recipe uses chole masala.

-First, take approximately Two Jar (which contains the spice pouch) of dried chickpea fill up to the neck of the Pet Jar or about 150 grams of small dried chickpeas, also known as Kabuli chana.
-To cook the chickpea, place them in a pressure cooker with water and add the spice pouch wrapped in a cloth.
-Once cooked, retain the water and remove the spice pouch.
+First, take dried chickpea, also known as Kabuli chana.
+To cook the chickpea, place them in a pressure cooker with water and add the spices Tej Patta (Bay Leaf), Black Cardamom etc. Once cooked, retain the water and remove the spices.

 Submit Review